dwyl/book/manuscript/99-bibliography.md

 + Is it OK to repeat code for unit tests?  http://programmers.stackexchange.com/questions/140331/is-it-ok-to-repeat-code-for-unit-tests

-# Other Interesting Testing-Related Tidbits
+# Other Interesting Testing-Related Reading

 + All about crash test dummies: http://video.nationalgeographic.com/video/i-didnt-know-that/idkt-crash-test-dummy